Strategies to Avoid Being Raped. Tactics for all Men and Women in the Case of being attacked by a stranger “avoid being

 - If you are being followed, head for a well-lit area where there will be other people who can help you.

 - Stay alert and aware.
 Know where the exits are if you are in a building.
 In crowded places such as nightclubs, always let someone know where you will be.
 Do not go to isolated places in a building, if you must go, take a friend.
-Always turn around and look at whoever may be behind you.
+Always turn around at who is behind you.

 - If you walk or jog for exercise, try to vary your route and time on the street.
 To be predictable is risky.

 - Take a self-defense course.

 - Trust your “gut instincts.”
 If a person, place or situation makes you uneasy, leave or change it immediately.

 - Use the emergency call boxes on campus.
 If you are on campus and do not have access to a phone, locate the “emergency call box” on campus to contact University Police whenever you feel unsafe.

 - If you are in an emergency situation and have access to a telephone, contact University Police at 4911 or local law enforcement at 911.